uyuni-project/sumaform/README_TESTING.md

 ## Alternative Docker and Kiwi profiles

-By default, the Docker and Kiwi profiles used by the testsuite (all branches) are picked up from [the public uyuni branch](https://github.com/uyuni-project/uyuni/tree/master/testsuite/features/profiles).
+By default, the Docker and Kiwi profiles used by the testsuite (all branches) are picked up from [the public Uyuni branch](https://github.com/uyuni-project/uyuni/tree/master/testsuite/features/profiles).
 If you want to experiment with alternative Docker or Kiwi profiles, you can do that with the `git_profiles_repo` variable.

 Example: